marchodl/premier-league-etl/readme.md

 ## Premier League ETL Pipeline

-In this project I will examine premier league data
+In this project I will examine premier league data extract from [rapid-API](https://rapidapi.com/hub) output is a reports providing insight on premierleague data

-output is in  BI tool

 ### Motivation
-Project was based on an interest in Data Engineering and the newest technologie used ( idempotence) & deploying airflow on EC2 instance.

-It also provided a good opportunity to develop skills and experience in a range of tools ( create infrustructure in snowflake ) As such, project is more complex than required, utilising dbt, snowflake, airflow, docker and AWS, CI.
+This project was inspired by an interest in data engineering and the latest concept used in the field, such as idempotence.
+It also an opportunity to develop skills and gain experience with a range of tools, such as Snowflake for creating infrastructure and deploying Airflow on an EC2 instances.
+The project is more complex than required, utilizing dbt, Snowflake, Airflow, Docker, AWS, and CI.

-### architecture
+### Architecture

 ![Image description](images/architecture_plot_initial.png)
 1. Extract data using [football API](https://rapidapi.com/api-sports/api/API-FOOTBALL)